Clinical UM Guideline

 In 2007, the Blue Cross Blue Shield Association (BCBSA) Technology Evaluation Center (TEC) published an evaluation of AID of the lumbar spine which was based on the available evidence (case series and randomized controlled trials for the Charité and ProDisc).
 This TEC Report concluded that the evidence was insufficient to determine if use of artificial lumbar discs improved net health outcomes or were as beneficial as established alternatives (that is, lumbar TDA did not meet the TEC Criteria).
 The TEC also concluded that the effectiveness of spinal fusion for chronic DDD is not well established (TEC, 2007).

-Currently, only two lumbar TDA devices (Charité® [replaced by the INMOTION®] and ProDisc®-L) have been cleared by the U.S. Food and Drug Administration (FDA), contingent on completion of post-marketing studies regarding device safety and efficacy.
+Two lumbar TDA devices (Charité® [replaced by the INMOTION®] and ProDisc®-L) were originally cleared by the U.S. Food and Drug Administration (FDA), contingent on completion of post-marketing studies regarding device safety and efficacy.
 The Charité Artificial Disc ((DePuy Spine Inc., Raynham, MA) and ProDisc-L Total Disc Replacement (Synthes Spine Inc., West Chester, PA) are indicated for spinal arthroplasty in skeletally mature individuals with DDD at one level with FDA-specified grades of spondylolisthesis present at the involved spinal level and evidence of at least 6 months of prior failed conservative treatment without relief of associated back pain.
 The Charité device was cleared for use in levels L4–S1, and the ProDisc-L device was cleared for use in levels L3–S1.
 Notably, production of the Charité disc was stopped in 2010, and it was withdrawn from the U.S. market.
 The INMOTION Lumbar Artificial Disc System (DePuy Spine, Inc., Raynham, MA) is a modification of the Charité design which has also been cleared by the FDA.
-Other devices are currently under investigation, including the FlexiCore™ Intervertebral Disc (Stryker Spine, Allendale, NJ), Maverick (Medtronic Sofamor Danel, Memphis, TN), and Activ-L™ (Aesculap, Center Valley, PA).
+Other devices are currently under investigation, including the FlexiCore™ Intervertebral Disc (Stryker Spine, Allendale, NJ) and the Maverick (Medtronic Sofamor Danel, Memphis, TN).

 Initial FDA clearance of the Charité device was based on 2 year safety and effectiveness data from a multicenter, prospective, randomized investigational device exemption (IDE) study, the CHARITE IDE trial, which was conducted by the manufacturer at six medical centers.
 A total of 304 individuals enrolled in the study; 205 were randomized to the Charité disc-treated group and 99 to anterior lumbar interbody fusion involving BAK cages and iliac crest bone grafting (fusion-treated control group).
 Neurological status was equivalent between the 2 groups at 6, 12, and 24 months postoperatively.
 The number of trial participants with major, minor, or other neurological complications was equivalent.
 There was a greater incidence of both major and minor complications in the BAK fusion group at 0 to 42 days postoperatively.
 It was noted that, compared with data reported in the lumbar fusion literature, the Charité disc-treated subjects had equivalent or better mean changes in visual analog scale (VAS) and Oswestry Disability Index (ODI) scores.
 The authors concluded that use of the Charité artificial disc is safe and effective for the treatment of single-level lumbar DDD, resulting in no higher incidence of neurological complications compared with BAK-assisted fusion and leading to equivalent or better outcomes compared with those obtained in the control group and those reported in the lumbar fusion literature.
 An additional randomized controlled trial, performed as part of the FDA-mandated IDE studies, had similar favorable results at 24 months follow-up for use of the Charité device, in comparison to anterior lumbar interbody fusion for the treatment of single-level DDD from L4-S1 that had been unresponsive to nonoperative treatment (Geisler, 2004; McAfee, 2005).